 From the moment in May, 1912, that Margaret J. Anderson and her son Stanley opened the original, Elmer Grey-designed Beverly Hills Hotel (image 2), it became the glamorous heart of the Beverly Hills community.
-Though at that time Beverly Hills was a relatively underdeveloped area near Los Angeles, “The Pink Lady,” as she is affectionately known, was soon surrounded by the homes of movie industry executives and stars.
-For decades Hollywood elite lounged at poolside, were seen in the lobby and were even known to appropriate whole public areas for their private use.
+“The Pink Lady,” as she became affectionately known, was soon surrounded by the homes of movie industry executives and their stars.
+For decades Hollywood elite lounged at poolside, were seen in the lobby and were known to appropriate whole public areas for their private use.
 The movie stars of the 1920s, 30s and 40s felt so proprietary about the hotel that they often asked management to permanently reserve their favorite tables in the hotel’s restaurants and bars.
-Reclusive aviator Howard Hughes maintained a 30-year reservation for four of the hotel’s bungalows (image 16) designed by Paul R. Williams.
+Hotel lore claims that reclusive aviator Howard Hughes maintained a 30-year reservation for four of the hotel’s bungalows (image 16) designed by Paul R. Williams.

 The hotel saw hard times during the depression of the thirties and closed for a short period, reemerging in the 1940s with some of its aura intact.
 In 1941, Hernando Courtright and a group of investors purchased the hotel and hired Paul R. Williams and interior designers Paul Laszlo & John Luccareni and Harriet Shellenberger to redesign and update the lobby.
 The designers covered the lobby walls with distinctive banana leaf wallpaper (image 11) and gave the hotel its chic pink, green and white colors.
 Courtright and associates trumpted the new, refreshed look as the melding of Southern California and Los Angeles design styles" at its spacious, flowering, sunny, palm-shaded best."
 (Los Angeles Times, November 23, 1949)